-Like the step response, the impulse response of a 1st or 2nd order system with a time delay of τ has the typical shape, but after the input changes, there is a delay of τ before the output responds.
+Like the step response, the impulse response of a 1st or 2nd order system with a time delay of τ has the typical shape, but after the input changes (which may happen at nonzero time t_0), there is a delay of τ before the output responds.
 The value of τ can be simply read on the graph.